 Identify the different modes of NRC emergency response and describe the purpose of each mode.

-Discuss the Headquarters, Regional, and onsite emergency response facilities.
+Discuss the responsibilities and operations of Headquarters, Regional, and onsite emergency response facilities during an emergency.

 Recognizing that these positions may not apply to all nuclear facilities and that the NRC will act with all available resources to respond to an emergency, identify the responsibilities of the following during a declared emergency event: